 We all have visual and emotional references in our minds that deepen and inform our perception in ways that are instantaneous, visceral, and largely unconscious, which I find fascinating.
 To what degree is what we see and feel colored by our personal history, memory, and biology, and how much is common, shared, or universal?

 These concerns, more than formal aesthetics, motivate me to paint images that capture aspects of this tension, that demonstrate innate or temporal qualities highlighting the depth and mystery in our everyday environment.
-Since childhood I have done this both through writing and in paint, and while I can't always explain in words why I am moved by particular images, I do my best to present them faithfully and hope that they resonate with others.
+While I can't always explain in words why I am moved by particular images, I do my best to present them faithfully and hope that they resonate with others.